withaspirit/Elevator-Simulation/README.md

     * Added ElevatorMonitor to Scheduler to allow the scheduler to quickly access all elevator data.
 An ElevatorMonitor is stored for each elevator in the scheduler.

-    * Each Elevator monitor is updated by the elevator subsystem after a request that changes the contents of the elevator has completed.
+    * Each Elevator monitor is updated by the elevator subsystem after a request that changes the properties and contents of the elevator has completed.

   </details>